🎉

 The alternative to SUPs: re-use

-The alternative to "single use" is "re-use.
-In other words, a strong focus on reuse.
-For example, the use of reusable cups and packaging in the hospitality industry is becoming the new norm.
-Companies may only use disposable packaging in very exceptional cases.
-And if they do, they must collect 75-90% of it for high-quality recycling.
+The alternative to single-use products is reuse.
+This means a strong focus on reusable systems.
+For example, reusable cups and packaging are increasingly becoming the standard in the hospitality industry.
+Disposable packaging may only be used in exceptional cases, and even then, companies are required to collect 75–90% of it for high-quality recycling.

-What does the SUP directive mean for me?
+What does the SUP directive entail for me?

 Businesses